tdd/proposal-numeric-underscores/README.md

+# This proposal lives somewhere else now

+It's been merged with the **accepted proposal led by Sam Goto**, which [you can find here(https://github.com/tc39/proposal-numeric-separator).
+Contribute there!

 # Motivation

 Large numeric literals are difficult for the human eye to parse quickly, especially when there are long digit repetitions.
 This impairs both the ability to get the correct value / order of magnitude…